River with a past

-Annual events: Weekend after Labor Day, Rock Bend Folk Festival in St. Peter.
+Annual events: Second weekend in June, Lower Sioux Wacipi in Morton.
+First weekend in August, Upper Sioux Wacipi in Granite Falls.
+Weekend after Labor Day, Rock Bend Folk Festival in St. Peter.
 Third weekend in September, Mahkato Wacipi in Mankato's Land of Memories Park.
 First weekend of October, Meander, the Upper Minnesota River Art Crawl.

 Treaty Site History Center in St. Peter: This center on the north edge of town off U.S. 169, contains copies of the "trader's papers" that

 allowed white men to siphon off virtually all the money the Dakota